When to Book a Cheap Flight to Tehran

 If your holiday happens to fall in the month of May, your trip may coincide with the Tehran International Book Fair.
 This event draws around 500,000 people daily from across Iran to Tehran’s Grand Prayer Grounds, where the fair is held.
 The 10-day event is a celebration of Persia’s literature, history and science and brings together tens of thousands of books of every description.
-Plan your holiday by booking your flight early and take part in this 10-day event!
+Plan your holiday by booking your flight to Tehran early and take part in this 10-day event!

 Although December is not one of the best times to visit weather-wise, if you’re into digital art, it’s the perfect time as the Tehran Annual Digital Art Exhibition takes place.
 This event hopes to open a new window of opportunity to digital artists within Iran and create a serious and independent environment within which enthusiasts and researchers can come together.

-Iran’s great metropolis and capital city, Tehran is well worth a stop for visitors interested in learning about Persian history and modern Iran.
+Find a cheap flight to Tehran and see Iran’s great metropolis and capital city, Tehran is well worth a stop for visitors interested in learning about Persian history and modern Iran.
 Filled with museums, parks and welcoming locals, Tehran is the perfect introduction to the Middle East.

 A vast contrast stands between the north and south ends of the city.
 The north is widely known for its affluence and modernity, while the south offers glimpses into traditional Iranian life.
 A trip to Tehran should include the Treasury of the National Jewels, the National Museum of Iran and Golestan Palace.
 Iran’s National Rug Gallery offers an expansive look at Persian rugs, while the largest collection of crown jewels awaits at the Crown Jewels of Iran.